DrSkylit/cow-maze/README.md

-# cow-maze
+# A Cow Based Maze

+## About this repo ###

-This is a small maze game I made while in a game development class it is built in pure vanilla javascript.
+This is a small maze game I made while in a game development class. it is built in pure vanilla javascript.
-It uses Prim's Algorithm for the maze generation
+It uses Prim's Algorithm for the maze generation.